 2007 brought us a bunch of amazing games, including BioShock, which won Game of the Year at the 2007 VGAs.
 Irrational Games co-founder Ken Levine gets up on stage, ready to do a speech to celebrate his team’s victory.
 Suddenly, PR guys at Gamecock Media Group decide to rush the stage in dumb chicken hats, primarily to advertise Hail to the Chimp.
 After basically hijacking Levine’s moment in the TV spotlight, they bugger off shortly after and thus Levine has no time to give his speech.
 The Gamecocks thought now was the time to storm the stage, just as the award show was about to end.
 While Gamecock CEO Mike Wilson later apologized, it was still a dick move.

 Today, Irrational is still hard at work making BioShock Infinite.
 Gamecock, however, got bought by SouthPeak Interactive in 2008 and were never heard from again.
-A fitting punishment.
+Fortunately, they got better, reforming as a better studio with games more fondly remembered.

 2008: Jack Black wants to screw us gently, and make us look stupid.

 Alright, so 2008 brings us a new host and Tenacious D member Jack Black.
-This is a good move: Jack Black is a gamer, and he’s likely gonna shill Brutal Legend which he recently starred in.
+This is a good move: Jack Black plays games, and he’s likely gonna shill Brutal Legend which he recently starred in.
 Compared to previous years where we had David “I stopped being relevant when Chris Farley died” Spade and Samuel L. “MY FAVORITE GAME IS GTA 3: SAN ANDREAS” Jackson, this is gold in comparison.

 However, I don’t think this is where we wanted to go.
-Yes, we’re back to the “gamers are basement-dwelling nerds who will never get laid” jokes again.
+Yes, we’re back to the “People who play games are basement-dwelling nerds who will never get laid” jokes again.
 Yes, Spike, we get it.
-You think we’re degenerates.
+Gamers are degenerates.
 Whatever.
 This isn’t really as funny as you think it is.
 It’s not even funny in a self-depreciating way.
 Please stop.

 2011: Teabagging!
 That’s funny, right?